Tiwi Beach Kenya

 Tiwi Beach is a perfect place for snorkeling and diving.
-However, the coral reef with its unique inhabitants is located 50 meters away from the beach.
-Tiwi Beach is the lesser known sister to Diani Beach, it is mellow yellow, at Tiwi the reef comes close to the shore, a rock pooling playground a low tide, revealing unusually shaped pools large enough to snorkel in and filled with tropical fish.
-Sand bars stretch out to the reef filled with rainbow coloured star fish and naked sea urchins to be picked up.
-Tiwi, Kenya is a seaside dream, a tropical lndian ocean beach nearly untouched by tourism.
+However, the coral reef, home to its unique inhabitants, lies just 50 meters from the beach.
+Tiwi Beach, the lesser-known sister of Diani Beach which is characterized by its mellow yellow sands; at Tiwi, the reef comes close to the shore, creating a rock pooling playground at low tide that reveals unusually shaped pools large enough for snorkeling and filled with tropical fish.
+Sandbars stretch out to the reef filled with rainbow-colored starfish and naked sea urchins to be picked up.
+Tiwi, Kenya, is a seaside dream, a tropical lndian ocean beach nearly untouched by tourism.

-The weather in Tiwi Kenya is warm most of the year.
-Even in winter it can be very hot in the day time, but at night when the wind blows and the rain thrums on the rains thrums on the rooftops long trousers and even a sweater are advised.
-In the summer it can be punishingly hot, most Tiwi houses make us of the sea winds but air conditioning should be considered if you are not right up close to the ocean.
+The weather in Tiwi, Kenya, is warm most of the year.
+Even in winter it can be very hot in the daytime, but at night when the wind blows and the rain thrums on the rooftops long trousers and even a sweater are advised.
+In the summer it can be punishingly hot; most Tiwi houses make use of the sea winds but air conditioning should be considered if you are not right up close to the ocean.

 There is no bad time to visit Tiwi Beach.
 Tiwi weather in the cooler winter months of July and August is pleasant as the humidity drops, the winter picks up and you might just get to snuggle in a light sweater at night.
 During the rest of the year Tiwi is hot, hot, and hot.
 The rains fall in April-June and October-November but it rarely rains the whole day.